 - Provide an overview and allow users to check the details.
 A well thought out, and well-planned dashboard should be like a quality newspaper.
 On the front page provides a clear overview of the key information and leading news there are within.
 If one wants to look at the data in detail must know where to navigate.
 Allow users to see the essence.

-- Use visualization and create a clean, uncluttered Excel dashboard.
+- Use visualization and create a clean Excel dashboard.
 Charting prospects are almost endless.
 That’s where data visualization comes into play.
 Use simple charts if you want; most useful to use a gauge, bullet, and variance charts also.

 - Improve Excel Dashboard UI and UX: Build a menu and control your dashboard from the ribbon!
-Add a contextual help using tooltips to improve user experience.
+Add a dependent help using tooltips to improve user experience.

 - Use grids and consistent color schemes.
 This means that the information flow between departments provided by the use of already defined structures or schemes.